microsoft/containers-toolkit/docs/About/Get-NerdctlLatestVersion.md

 ## DESCRIPTION

-Returns the latest Nerdctl version number.
+Uses GitHub APIs to get the latest Nerdctl release version from the containerd/nerdctl GitHub repository.

 ## EXAMPLES